A vision of beauty, passion and love

 Along Maui’s northeastern coast, caressed by the trade winds, two acres of historic ruins and lush tropical gardens rise dramatically against a Hawaiian sky.
-The Haiku Sugar Mill, also known as Pua Le‘a or “blossoming passion” in Hawaiian, blends the stunning natural beauty of Hawaii with the Old World elegance of Europe.
+The Haiku Sugar Mill, also known as Pua Le‘a (“blossoming passion” in Hawaiian), blends the stunning beauty of Hawaii with the Old World elegance of Europe.

-Over the years, we have gathered inspiration, wonder and an impassioned spirit from the Mill’s unusually rich history.
-Through age-old stories and Hawaiian land records, we have delighted in unearthing the history of this sacred ‘aina or land in Hawaiian.
-This Hawaiian land has seen it all, from the working hands of the descendants of the missionaries in the 1700s, to King Kamehameha III’s entrepreneurial spirit leading to the production of sugar cane.
-After purchasing the land in 1858, the Kingdom of Hawaii coaxed the grounds into a renowned sugar cane company and later, Alexander and Baldwin operated the thriving industry.
-After three years of construction, the Mill began producing sugar in 1861, using the leading edge technology of the time, a steam engine to grind the cane.
+Over the years, we have gathered inspiration, wonder and an impassioned spirit from the Mill’s rich past.
+Through age-old stories and land records, we have delighted in unearthing the history of this sacred ‘aina (“land” in Hawaiian), which has seen it all, from the working hands of the descendants of the missionaries in the 1700s, to King Kamehameha III’s entrepreneurial spirit, which paved the way for sugar cane production.

-As Hawaiian monarchs in the past have shown us, the age of Kamehameha III was one of progress and liberty.
-The Haiku Sugar Mill was the first sugarcane mill in Hawaii with a steam engine, modernizing the trade that prospered for twenty years on Haiku’s soil.
-The Haiku Sugar Mill was added to the distinguished National Register of Historic Places listings in Hawaii in the year 1986.
+As Hawaiian monarchs in the past have shown us, the age of Kamehameha III was one of progress and innovation.
+The Mill was the first of its kind in Hawaii to use a steam engine to grind cane, thus modernizing the trade that prospered for two decades on Haiku’s soil.
+To recognize this important milestone, in 1986 the Haiku Sugar Mill was added to the distinguished National Register of Historic Places listings in Hawaii.

 Reviving the old property

 In designing the space, we embraced the lush botanical surroundings.
-Nestled within the thick stone walls, dreams are breathed to life within quiet grace and elegance of the island’s natural wonder.
-A cascading waterfall entices guests to the upper level of the courtyard, revealing a panoramic view of the scene.
+Nestled within the thick walls, dreams become reality amidst the quiet grace and elegance of Maui’s natural wonder.
+A cascading waterfall entices guests to the upper level of the Mill, revealing a panoramic view of the stone floor below.
 As night falls, the magic begins.
-A glass ceiling rests atop antique French cast iron columns in the center of the courtyard, opening up the Hawaiian sky.
-A majestic French chandelier defines the ambiance.
+A glass ceiling rests atop antique French cast iron columns in the center of the building, opening up into the Hawaiian sky.
+A majestic French chandelier beautifully enhances the ambiance.

-We are continually influenced by the unpretentious lifestyle of the South of France; relaxed dinner parties centered on food, wine and dear friends in a grand setting is the priority.
-Old World European elegance prevails within the quaint wooden sugar plantation worker’s quarters.
+We are continually influenced by the unpretentious lifestyle of the south of France, where relaxed dinner parties centered on food, wine and dear friends in a grand setting are the priority.
+Old World European elegance prevails within the quaint wooden sugar plantation worker’s quarters, known as the Cane House (a tribute to the Mill’s origins).
 The interiors are dressed in magnificent, one-of-a-kind treasures plucked straight from the flea markets of Paris.
-Over the years we have amassed a fantastic pastiche of French antique furnishings, weathered objects, lighting and architectural elements picked up from world travels.
+Over the years we have amassed a fantastic pastiche of French antique furnishings, weathered objects, lighting and architectural elements from our travels.

-We hope you experience the essence of Old Hawaii and dreamy, opulent touches that we have lovingly brought to life at the Mill.
-We invite you to gather together with your loved ones in celebration from intimate parties to grand weddings and private events.
-Our enduring commitment to love and beauty is ever evolving to create a priceless jewel in the crown of Hawaii.
-Experience the sacred beauty and timelessness of Pua Le‘a, a well-kept secret for most of its years of creation.
-We welcome you with aloha and ho`okipa (hospitality).
+At Haiku Mill, what you see before you is the product of years of hard work, passion and dedication – a true labor of love.
+We hope you experience the essence of Old Hawaii, and appreciate the dreamy, opulent touches that we have lovingly added to bring the Mill to life.
+Our enduring commitment to love and beauty is ever evolving to create a priceless jewel on Maui.
+Experience the sacred beauty and timelessness of our Pua Le‘a, a well-kept secret for most of its years of existence.